ike97/Assignment_2_MyMaps/README.md

 The following **extensions** are implemented:

-*  When a map marker is created, the pin is animated.
 *  Changed the color accents and hence the feel of the app
 *  Displays the total number of markers on a particular map